 Make this slow cooker oatmeal on the low setting.

-Technically you can make slow cooker oatmeal on the high setting, but from my experience, the oats tend to stick to the pot more.
-That’s why this recipe uses a low setting.
+Technically you can make this oatmeal recipe on the high setting, but from my experience, the oats tend to stick to the pot more.
+That's why this recipe uses a low setting.

 If you are using an Instant Pot as a slow cooker to make this oatmeal recipe, the “Medium” setting equals a slow cooker “Low" setting.